KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-15-thread-safety.md

 Anyway, run this servlet, load the page, click the button, and then open the page in a new tab.
 You'll see that the second page loads fine, but it doesn't see the change being made by the first request until you refresh after the first request completely finishes.

-There are a bunch of different data structures designed to be thread-safe, but that doesn't automatically make your code thread safe.
+There are a bunch of different data structures designed to be thread-safe, but that doesn't automatically make your code thread-safe.
 You still have to understand the implications of multiple threads accessing your code.
 You should also note that choosing a data structure is a process of weighing pros and cons: the `CopyOnWriteArrayList` can be pretty inefficient since it's copying all of its underlying data whenever you make a change, for example.
-You have to weight that inefficiency against the benefits it gives you.
+You have to weigh that inefficiency against the benefits it gives you.

 ## More Advanced Threading